talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$loyaltyProgramId = 56; // int | Identifier of the card-based loyalty program containing the loyalty card.
+$loyaltyProgramId = 56; // int | Identifier of the loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
-$upFile = 'upFile_example'; // string | The file with the information about the data that should be imported.
+$upFile = 'upFile_example'; // string | The file containing the data that is being imported.

 try {
     $result = $apiInstance->importLoyaltyCustomersTiers($loyaltyProgramId, $upFile);